Pigeonhole Design: Balancing Sequential Experiments from an Online Matching Perspective: Practical Suggestions, Limitations, and Future Research Directions

 Second, we make the control group and treated group to have the same number of subjects.
 Although this is a widely adopted assumption to make, especially in the literature of matching without replacement, this is not desirable in many applications when treatment assignments are costly.
 It would require a new objective function, e.g., minimizing the total discrepancy plus variance \citep{bertsimas2015power}, or some modeling assumptions on the distributions of the covariate information \citep{bhat2020near}.
 We leave this as a future research direction.

-\ACKNOWLEDGMENT{ The authors would like to thank Dean Eckles, David Hughes, Nian Si, and Chung-Piaw Teo whose comments significantly improved the manuscript at its early stage.
+\ACKNOWLEDGMENT{ The authors would like to thank Dean Eckles, Rui Gao, David Hughes, Nian Si, John Silberholz, Chung-Piaw Teo, and participants at Harvard University, Nanyang Technological University, University of Chicago, and University of Toronto whose comments have significantly improved the manuscript.
 The authors would also like to thank the department editor George Shanthikumar, the anonymous associate editor, and the anonymous referees whose comments significantly improved the manuscript throughout the reviewing process.
 In particular, the proof of Lemma~\ref{lem:Pigeonhole:p=1} borrowed ideas from the reports of two anonymous referees. }

 \ECSwitch

 \ECHead{Online Appendix}